 - Take a US citizenship course to help you pass your test.
-If you would like to go to a class in your community, you can search for places here – many of the classes listed in our Resources section are free.
+If you would like to go to a class in your community, you can search for places in FindHello – many of the classes listed there are free.
 Or you can take our free online Citizenship class.
 You can sign up here and begin whenever you are ready!

 Good luck with your interview!

 Remember: Be eligible, be prepared, and be truthful.